splunk/fluent-plugin-splunk-hec/README.md

 #### idle_timeout (integer)

+The default is 5 seconds.
 If a connection has not been used for this number of seconds it will automatically be reset upon the next use to avoid attempting to send to a closed connection; nil means no timeout.
-The default is 5 seconds.

 #### read_timeout (integer)

+The default is nil.
 The amount of time allowed between reading two chunks from the socket.

 #### open_timeout (integer)

+The default is nil.
 The amount of time to wait for a connection to be opened.

 ### SSL parameters